I’ve tried almost every harness recommended for Dachshunds and I have two top favorites – one for normal life and and hiking.

 Size XLarge fits 19″ – 20″

-Gretel’s chest measures 15 inches and Chester’s is 16.5 inches.
+Gretel’s chest measures 16 – 16 1/4 inches and Summit’s is 15 1/4 inches.
 I have a medium harness for both dogs which, according to the VelPro website, fits a chest of 15 – 16 inches.

 In other words, the sizing chart seems accurate to me.

 However, the instructions on the website say to measure the chest and then add an inch to get the correct size.
 I DO NOT recommend adding that extra inch because the harness stretches out after a while.

 When the medium harness is new, it fits Gretel perfectly snug.
 Once she’s worn it a bit, and pulls on the leash as she does sometimes, it’s stretches out and becomes a tad looser.